tantialex/artnet-rpi-gpu-hub75-matrix/readme.md

 I have considered adding image dithering.
 Since we are going from 8-bit data (24bpp) down to 5 or 6-bit data (32 - 64 bit pwm values) we are losing 2-3 bits of data per pixel.
 What we lose in temporal data (value) we can reintroduce to the image spatially.
-Those 2-3 bits of information can be added to the neighboring pixels using ordered dithering or floyd steinberg dithering by slightly increasing or decreasing the RGB values of the neighboring pixels based on this loss of information.
+Those 2-3 bits of information can be added to the neighboring pixels using ordered dithering or floyd Steinberg dithering by slightly increasing or decreasing the RGB values of the neighboring pixels based on this loss of information.
 There is some code to achieve this but I have not had the results I would like to see so this is still a work in progress.
 If this is something you are interested in, drop me a line, send me a link to relevant information implementations or send